 Every year, Phil Roberts makes an amazing trophy.
 Gerry shapes it and Phil paints it up.
 And I mean, that thing is, in my assessment, the prized possession in surfing.
 And not just to win the contest, but to have that piece of art, you know, it’s really like a piece of surf history.Kelly Slater, 11x world surfing champion

-The following is a showcase of every surfboard Phil Roberts and Gerry Lopez have created, from 2019 going back to 2008.
+The following is a showcase of every surfboard Phil Roberts and Gerry Lopez have created, from 2023 to 2008.

 The 2019 trophy surfboard was inspired by a reference photo of Pipeline by Steve Wilkings.
 Italo Ferreira was the third Brazilian surfer to take home the surfboard, while also scooping his first world title in winning the Pipe Masters.
 Two incredible trophies for a special event and moment in surfing history.

 The 2018 trophy surfboard was extra special due to it being lined with 100% agave paper harvested from Jose Cuervo’s agave fields in Jalisco, Mexico — a technique pioneered by shaper, Gary Linden.
 On the deck of the board, Phil Roberts recreated an iconic photo of Gerry Lopez by Lance Trout, making Pipeline look easy (it’s not!).

 This short video about the making of the 2018 Pipe Masters surfboard shows the effort and craftsmanship that goes into these boards.